tutors-sdk/tutors-template/topic-02-varied/note-1/note.md

 # Note Example

-This is an example of a note
+A note is a document written in Makrdown

 ![](img/01.png)